Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: Introduction

 In this paper, we construct exact eigenstates of the MHM by generalizing the $\eta$-pairing mechanism to multicomponent fermions.
+Our models include the SU($N$) Hubbard model as a special case.
 The generalized $\eta$-pairing states are formed through simultaneous condensation of $\eta$ pairs in different combinations enabled by large internal degrees of freedom.
 The generalized $\eta$-pairing mechanism has two salient features that are absent in the original Yang's result.
 First, the exact eigenstates of the MHM exhibit not only ODLRO but also SU($N$) magnetism due to the multicomponent nature of fermion pairs.
 The coexistence of ODLRO and magnetism is impossible for the $\eta$ pairing in spin-$1/2$ systems, in which on-site fermion pairs necessarily form spin singlets and cannot show magnetism.
 Second, the generalized $\eta$-pairing operators do not present any symmetry of the Hamiltonian but obey a spectrum generating algebra \cite{Mark20_2, Moudgalya20} defined on a Hilbert subspace.
 This algebraic property is related to non-thermalization and weak ergodicity breaking in the MHM, as explained below.

 Importantly, we find that not all $\eta$-pairing states in $N$-component systems become eigenstates of the MHM.
 We identify a family of $\eta$-pairing states that are eigenstates of the model.
-The key to the construction of eigenstates is to choose appropriate combinations of $\eta$ pairs so that the Pauli exclusion principle acts over different pairs so as to prohibit multiple occupancy.
+The key to the construction of eigenstates is to choose appropriate combinations of $\eta$ pairs so that the Pauli exclusion principle acts over different pairs to prohibit multiple occupancy.
 In this regard, the three-component system is special in that all combinations of $\eta$ pairs can constitute eigenstates.

 A simultaneous condensation of multicomponent $\eta$ pairs indicates that the generalized $\eta$-pairing states provide a novel realization of fragmented fermionic condensates \cite{Mueller06}, in which multiple Bose-Einstein condensates of fermion pairs coexist.
 Fragmented condensates are usually based on high symmetry of the system and hence fragile against symmetry-breaking perturbations \cite{Mueller06}.
 In contrast, fragmented $\eta$-paired condensates can be stable because the symmetry-breaking perturbation is negligible in realistic experimental situations unless introduced intentionally.
 We will point out that the MHM offers a unique system in which the SU($N$) magnetism emerges in robust fragmented fermionic condensates.